We ensure the consistency and quality of our work through our investment in our teams that include over 30 consultants and support staff.

 Dr. Rogozen is responsible for consulting, technical project management and business development.
 He has assisted industrial and governmental clients in complying with federal and local air quality regulations.
 His work has included managing air compliance audits, preparing applications for permits to construct and operate (including Title V permits), annual emissions reports, and responses to notices to comply and notices of violation.
 He has also conducted many health risk assessments under AB2588, Proposition 65 and SCAQMD Rule 1401.
 Dr. Rogozen serves as lead quality assurance officer for UltraSystems’ submittals.

-As a senior planner and lead for our Geographic Information Systems (GIS) group, Ms. Rouhi evaluates project environmental impacts for significance by utilizing thresholds set forth in regulatory documents.
-She prepares environmental documents, including Initial Studies and Preliminary Environmental Studies based on the provisions of CEQA and NEPA.
+As a project manager and lead for our Geographic Information Systems (GIS) group, Ms. Breckenridge evaluates project environmental impacts for significance by utilizing thresholds set forth in regulatory documents.
+She manages projects and prepares environmental documents, including Initial Studies and Preliminary Environmental Studies based on the provisions of CEQA and NEPA.

 Cultural Resource Director